avb279/avb279.github.io/README.md

 In the future I hope to work in a research environment where I can use both my scientific and computational skills.

 To find out more about my background please look at my LinkedIn: www.linkedin.com/in/alice-bourne-b704b3223

-## Purpose of this portfolio

-This portfolio displays all relevant projects I have completed so far, from The University of Sheffield, KCL, as well as others completed during my spare time.